ablaamim/Piscine-Reloaded/README.md

 > - Unix
 > - Rigor

-# This project consists of multiple generic functions that can be used in a lot of situationis :
+# This project consists of multiple generic functions that can be used in a lot of situations :
 > - Ex00. ls -l in folder should display specific things.
 > - Ex01.
 Create a file which show Z when displayed with cat command.
 > - Ex02.
 Find a command line that will search from current directory and any sub-directories files ending with ~ or beginning by #.
 It will show and delete these.
 Only one command allowed, no ";" or "&&"